 Meet Brigidda Zapata Bell, Assistant Professor of New Testament

-Brigidda Zapata Bell joined Moravian Theological Seminary this fall as Assistant Professor of New Testament.
+Brigidda Zapata Bell joined Moravian Theological Seminary in 2022 as Assistant Professor of New Testament.
 Bell defended her dissertation for her PhD from the University of Toronto this summer and previously taught at the Universities of Toronto, Calgary, and Alberta in Canada.
 Here, she shares with us how she’s settling into her first semester and the joys of bringing her multilingual Canadian-Ecuadorian background to her teachings for a unique global perspective.

 What is your impression of the Moravian Seminary community so far?